 All food premises must comply with the Australian Food Standards Code.
 Food handlers must also know these laws and regulations.

-Council's Food Handler Courses are currently on hold.
+Council's Food Handler Courses are currently being redeveloped and new dates will be provided soon.
 A new consistent approach to food safety education will soon be adopted across the entire Northern Beaches.
 To find out more or to express your interest, call us on 1300 434 434.

 While Council offers in-house Food Safety Education some businesses are further required to have a Food Safety Supervisor (FSS).
 FSS requires training and certification, governed by the NSW Food Authority.
 Find a Registered Training Organisation (RTO)